-- 1. Attach one end of a patch cable to an available port on the switch, and the other end to the patch panel. - 2.
+- Attach one end of a patch cable to an available port on the switch, and the other end to the patch panel. - 2.
 If not already in place, attach one end of a cable segment to the back of the patch panel where the punch-down block is located, and the other end to a modular wall outlet. - 3.
 Label the cables to simplify future troubleshooting.
+See "Cable Labeling and Connection Records" on page 4-5.

-Figure 4-2.
-Network Wiring Connections
+Figure 4-2 Network Wiring Connections